kendryte/kendryte-doc-freertos-programming-guide/en/RTOSEXT.md

-# FreeRTOS 扩展
+# FreeRTOS Extension

 ## Overview

-FreeRTOS 是一个轻量级的实时操作系统。本 SDK 在其基础上新增了一些适用于 K210 的功能。
+FreeRTOS is a lightweight real-time operating system.
+This SDK adds some features for the K210.

 ## Features

-FreeRTOS 扩展模块具有以下功能：
+The FreeRTOS extension has the following features:

-- 获取当前任务所在的逻辑处理器 Id
+- Get the logical processor Id where the current task is located
-- 在指定逻辑处理器创建任务
+- Create tasks on the specified logical processor

-K210 包含 2 个逻辑处理器，Id 分别为 0 和 1。
+The K210 contains 2 logical processors with IDs of 0 and 1 respectively.

 ## API